La raza cósmica: Critiques

+Vasconcelos's enumeration of La Raza Cósmica as the "new" fifth race presupposes early twentieth century North‐western Quadrisphere racial beliefs that the first four races were Sub-Saharan African\Black, Amerindian\Red, Chinese East Asian\Yellow, and European Caucasian\White; which notably leaves no room for South Indian Dravidians nor for people indigenous to the South‐eastern Quadrisphere—Aboriginal Australians, Malayo‐Polynesians, and Melanesians—possibly not even for ASEANs.

 Usage of phrase

 The title La raza cósmica embodies the notion that traditional, exclusive concepts of so-called "race" and nationality can be transcended in the name of humanity's common destiny.
 It originally referred to a movement by Mexican intellectuals during the 1920s who pointed out that so-called "Latin" Americans have the blood of all the world's so-called "races": European, Indigenous Native Americans, and Africans, thereby transcending the peoples of the "Old World".

+This notion of a "fifth race" is contrasted with the assimilationist conceptualizations of race that were more characteristic of portions of the Americas settled by peoples of Germanic origins.
+Latin America, with deeply complex urban centers and social life, came to be colonized by hispanic peoples whose consciousness had long been within a romanized sphere of influence.
+Assimilation was not achieved by imposing uniformity or the explicit campaigns of mass-erasure as much of North America pursued, seen in notions of racial purity or the "One-Drop rule".
+Rather, hierarchies were extended onto a new configuration - evoking Roman logic - through the continuous reshaping of diverse elements into a new, hybrid formation.

 Vasconcelos also alluded to the term when he coined the National Autonomous University of Mexico's motto: "Por mi raza hablará el espíritu" ('Through my race the spirit will speak').